seedboxer/itconfigPI/README.md

 # itconfigPI

-Optimized Deluge settings for Raspberry Pi to prevent overload.
+Optimized Deluge settings for Raspberry Pi and other low-power systems to prevent CPU overload rendering other services unusable.

 ## Overview
-This project provides a fine-tuned configuration for Deluge on Raspberry Pi & other lower power systems, ensuring efficient performance while avoiding excessive resource usage and preventing other services from being overloaded due to excessive read/write operations.
+This project provides a fine-tuned configuration for Deluge on Raspberry Pi & other low power systems, ensuring efficient performance while avoiding excessive resource usage and preventing other services from being overloaded due to excessive read/write operations.

 ## Features
 - Optimized cache settings to reduce disk I/O.